-Some people out of ignorance will think she wasn’t gone that long, or what’s the big deal?
+Some uninformed people have stated opinions along the lines of, she wasn’t gone that long or what’s the big deal?
 It’s important to know that a child’s body heats up 3 to 5 times faster than an adults, and they can die from Child Vehicular Heatstroke.
 They can be harmed in as little as 10 to 15 minutes.
 Leaving children in a parked vehicle unsupervised, for any amount of time is dangerous and here is a list of 8 reasons why:

 2. The child could put the vehicle into drive and run into something or someone.